tamouse/high-caridinality-indexing/README.md

 Similarly, we'll wire up the remaining indexes.
 Judiciously using the same field names in each lookup table allows us to also pull out the `update_indexes` method, and another method, `find_people_ids` which will be used in finders above, into a concern, `LookupIndex` to keep things DRY.

+## Composite Keys

+The `FullnameIdx` lookup table creates a composite key where you need to specify both the family name and the given name.
+It breaks the `LookupIndex` convention, though, so we can't include it in that table.

 <!-- References -->